 Getting VAMC Community Care Referrals moving

 If a provider has submitted an authorization for a community care service, the Veteran must become a self advocate.
-If you don’t hear from a community care associate within seven days, I recommend sending the PCP a message letting them know the has not been any message or call from Community Care.
-Or, if the Veteran knows who the Community Care associate is, call them and get them ask them to move the authorization.
+If you don’t hear from a community care associate within seven days, I recommend sending the PCP a Secure message letting them know communication is “dead” or call Community Care.
+Plus, if the Veteran knows who the Community Care associate is, call them directly and get them to move the authorization.

-Personally, I see this process as a little confusing but in the end a good thing.
-I want the VAMC in charge of as much of my care as possible.
+Personally, I also see this process a little confusing but in the end a good thing.
+I want the VAMC in charge of my care as possible.